 We send out annual questionnaires to parents/carers and use the feedback to make changes to the work in school.
 This is always shared with all stakeholders.

 We have Communications Diaries to ensure that parents/carers know about homework and activities the students are involved in.

 Parents/Carers are welcome to come into school at any time and someone from their tutor team, ESU or SLT will meet with them to listen to any concerns.
 This is so we can work together to support students’ needs.

 How do we consult students with SEN and involve them in their education?

 Each year, each class selects a student to join the Student Leadership Team (SLT).
-SLT meets with Amanda Hodson who works in the Behaviour Support Unit.
+SLT meets with the Behaviour Support Manager who works in the Behaviour Support Unit.
 The meetings discuss changes needed in the school and fundraising ideas to purchase resources that the students vote for.
 The meetings are minuted and shared with the tutor groups.
 SLT will be involved in planning school events and be responsible for entertaining visitors.

 Each year, each class selects a student to join the E-Safety Team.
 This group meets with Carol Felton, the Chair of Governors and Mrs Perry, Assistant Headteacher regarding E-Safety across the school.
 Each student feedbacks to their tutor group and is involved in E-Safety assemblies with Mrs Perry.

 Students attend the annual reviews of their EHCP and have a voice in their targets for the year and are made aware of their SEN.